 7. Have a bit of fun

-It is pointless if your hard-earned money goes into repayments and the like, without spending some of it to enjoy yourself, right?
+It's pointless if your hard-earned money goes into repayments and the like, without spending some of it to enjoy yourself, right?
 The important thing is to set limits.
-You could have a fun trip with your loved ones or travel to a foreign country to broaden your horizons.
+You could have a fun local trip with your loved ones or travel to a foreign country to broaden your horizons.

-We simplified everything into a table below for our readers' viewing pleasure:
+We simplified everything into a table below for the benefit of our readers:

 Note: this is just a rough guideline.

 Remember, the choice is yours.
 It is up to you on how you would like to spend your bonus.
-You could achieve financial freedom much earlier than your peers if you start to make a spending plan for your additional funds to aid you in making savvy investment decisions.
+You could actually be achieving financial freedom much earlier than your peers if you plan ahead for it!